GAMEDEV INSIGHTS #1 – Błażej Żywiczyński, Executive Game Producer

 BŻ: Some producers will tell you that managing people is a very different skill set that you bring to the table.
 And that is enough as a value that you don’t really need to know how to do their job to successfully help manage your artists or designers.
 I call bullshit on that.
 You never want to be as skilled as they are in their disciplines, and they are spending their share of time while we don’t.

 But having no idea about their job is only going to hurt you.
 You are going to be the spreadsheet manager, not their Producer.
-You will stay in your task tracker without any understanding of why things are slipping.
+And you will stay in your task tracker without any understanding of why things are slipping.
 You definitely need to get your hands dirty, especially early in your career.

 The more things you try, the better Producer you will be.